Welcome to the Patterson Irrigation District Website.

 Patterson Irrigation District serving growers in Stanislaus County since 1910.

-Please take Notice of a Special Meeting of the Patterson Irrigation District Board of Directors and the Board of Directors of the Patterson Irrigation District GSA at the District Office (948 Orange Ave) on Wednesday, November 22, at 1:00 PM.
+Please take Notice of a Regular Meeting of the Patterson Irrigation District Board of Directors at the District Office (948 Orange Ave) on Wednesday February 21, 2024 at 1:00 PM.
 Thank you.